tiagob/create-full-stack/packages/docusaurus/docs/available_scripts.md

 Create Full Stack installs the Hasura CLI locally to the workspace so you must run `yarn hasura` to access it.
 :::

-### `docker-compose up`

-Starts Hasura and Postgres in Docker containers running locally.

 ### `yarn hasura console`

-Run a web server to serve the Hasura console for the GraphQL engine to manage the database and build queries.
+Run a web server to host the Hasura console for the GraphQL engine to manage the database and build queries.
+The Hasura backend must be up locally for the console to load.

-Changes to the schema automatically update the migrations file.
+Changes to the schema automatically update or create the migrations files.

 ## Mobile